SITUATION: Campus Alfonso XIII, Cartagena, Murcia. >>Open in GOOGLE MAPS

 With the intention of ensure the normal activity of the school during the works, our proposal could be realized in two phases.

 In the first one, it would be made the semi-basement floor of the new building, the refurbishment of the Nave de motores, including the demolition of its main façade and rising up the floor level to the same height of the main building and access from the rear street, Carlos III.
 Then, the new building could be completed.
-During that phase, the current seat and the available teaching blocks in the campus would ensure the normal development of teaching and research.
+During that phase, the current seat and the available lecture buildings in the campus would ensure the normal development of teaching and research.

 In a second phase, the Nave de motores and the new building could be in use while the works start in the current seat.
 First of all it would be demolished the top floor and the construction inside the patio.
 After that, the digging would allow the construction of the assembly hall in the semi-basement floor and the conection with the new building at that level.
 Finally, a new built wing of departamental offices would cross the patio at first and top floors.
 In that way, the patio will remain divided in two areas, visually connected at ground level, an open patio above the assembly hall and a covered one that starting from the semi-basement could be a multipurpose space and the foyer of the assembly hall.